 Wilbur Crane Eveland, Ropes of Sand, America’s Failure in the Middle East (New York: W. W. Norton, 1980), 80.

 Naeim Giladi, Ben-Gurion’s Scandals: How the Haganah and the Mossad Eliminated Jews (Tempe, AZ: Dandelion Books, 1992 and 2003).

 “Istanbul airport attack: Isis behind deaths of at least 41, PM says – as it happened,” Guardian, June 29, 2016.

 “Report: Netanyahu Says 9/11 Terror Attacks Good for Israel,” Haaretz, April 16, 2008.

 “Istanbul Airport Attack Bears Hallmark of Daesh – CIA Director,” Sputnik, June 29, 2016.

 “Erdogan’s Policies to Blame for Istanbul’s Attack – Turkish Journalist,” Sputnik News, July 1, 2016.

-Posted by Jonas E. Alexis on June 30, 2016, With 7487 Reads Filed under Investigations, Life.
+Posted by Jonas E. Alexis on June 30, 2016, With 7542 Reads Filed under Investigations, Life.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.